FAQ

 What happens when a customer replies?

-Do you integrate with OASIS or DCSnet?
+Do you integrate with my OEM portal?

 Where does the data live?